dataprol/Monibus_Website/README.md

 A PHP project for school transport monitor person.

 ## About
-This project website is developed for my university graduation project.
+This project website is doing developed for my university graduation project.

 ## Licence